Skip to Main Content

 If you encounter a situation similar to these, begin by asking the patron a series of questions.
 These questions begin the conversation known as the reference interview.
 Use the information you learn from the interaction and the skills you have gained through your training sessions to provide the user with the best answer.

 Your interaction with patrons typically should not last more than 5-7 minutes.
-If you find yourself unsure about how to answer the question or you have not found the answer within that time using the library resources, refer to the on call librarian.
+If you find yourself unsure about how to answer the question or you have not found the answer within that time using the library resources, refer the library user to a librarian.

 Skills to Master